martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 For similar reasons, other RDNs within the subjectName MUST NOT be used to identify a service.

+An IP address that is the result of a DNS query is not direct.
+Use of IP-IDs that are not direct is out of scope for this document.

 # Designing Application Protocols {#design}